There are three types of complaints you can make, which are explained below:

-If your complaint relates to noise or disturbance, please visit our noise disturbance complaints page for more information, and click on noise complaint form (disturbance complaint) (PDF, 827KB) to make a complaint.
+If your complaint relates to noise or disturbance, please visit our noise disturbance complaints page for more information.

 We always try to provide the best service we can, but we understand that sometimes we might fall short.
 If you want to complain about a service you have received from our office, or a problem you have with our website, we take all feedback seriously.
 Please go to our feedback page to let us know how we can improve.